p4sstime/p4sstime/README.md

 Need to Test:
 - retest trikz totally; should work now; testing methodology: test how projectiles collide w/ teammates by default (should never collide), then test how they function in the various trikz states, both with projcollide at its default value and then at 1 and then at 0

-- retest projcollide on its own since we switched to pre

 - need to retest practice mode since i changed it from only activating when OnHook5Minutes is called to anytime the cvar is changed. basically it should instantly add 5 minutes to the timer, then create a timer that adds another 5 to the timer for 5 minutes. let it repeat another time, thene turn it off and make sure game ends when it should.

 - Make sure everything still goes to logs as expected; Do saves, friendly airshots, ball carrier airshots, handoffs send to logs.tf?
 Do friendly player airshots count towards airshot counter on logs.tf?